It’s Monday morning. You are rushing the catch the train to get to the office on time. It’s one of those morning when NOTHING is going well.

 If you do not have the budget for paid ads or paid social, then you can rely on search engine optimization (SEO), but this may take a little longer to see results (sometimes up to six months).

-The good news is there are a number of tools that can help you, such as Moz, or BuzzSumo, or Keyword.io to help you research the keywords that apply to and that are most relevant to your business.
-Once you know your keywords, you can then work to add them in your website content, on your blog, in your YouTube video descriptions and everywhere you can think of.
+The good news is there are a number of tools that can help you, such as Moz, or BuzzSumo, or Keyword.io to help you research the keywords that are most relevant to your business.
+Once you know your keywords, you can then work to add them in your website content, on your blog, in your social media posts, YouTube video descriptions and everywhere you can think of.

 You can also work with an experienced digital marketing firm to help you navigate the world of SEO, and help your business and brand stand out in search results among the rest.